- Laser Assisted Cataract Surgery

 The ORA machine is an inoperative aberrometer that attaches to the microscope that is used during cataract surgery.
 It allows the doctor to obtain measurements of the eye during surgery after the cataract has been removed and before the new lens is implanted.
 This measurement is more accurate than traditional methods because the cataract is removed allowing a clearer signal to get to the back of the eye.
 The patient feels no pain or discomfort during the measurements and it does not significantly increase the time of surgery.
 Dr. Stancey has experienced impressively accurate results using this new technology.
 The ORA is most useful with post LASIK or PRK patients, as it helps determine the correct implant power more accurately.
 Also, in Multifocal and astigmatic Toric patients, the machine allows us to get closer to perfect than ever before.
 With a Toric astigmatism patient, we are able to take multiple measurements and make sure that the axis of the new lens implant is where it should be and that the actual refractive prescription has been eliminated.
 Never before have we had such an amazing ability to use this type of measuring technology

-Each surgical patient is meticulously tested prior to cataract surgery with the latest technology to determine which intraocular lens is best for them.
-Dr. Stancey employs the newest intraocular lenses, including the Acrysof Toric® lens for astigmatism, the Restor® and Tecnis® multifocal lenses, and the Crystalens® accommodative lens.
+Each surgical patient is meticulously tested prior to cataract surgery using the latest in advanced equipment and medical technology to determine which intraocular lens is the best match for each individual patient.
+Dr. Stancey and Dr. Davis employ the newest intraocular lenses, including the Acrysof Toric® lens for astigmatism, the Restor® and Tecnis® multifocal lenses, and the Crystalens® accommodative lens.
 Each of these lenses offers different advantages for post-surgical vision.
 The most effective lens depends on each patient’s individual preferences and goals for their vision.

 YAG Laser Capsulotomy